-CYP2D6 PM: eliglustat
+CYP2D6 PM: eliglustat 5704

-The gene variation reduces the conversion of eliglustat into inactive metabolites.
-This increases the risk of adverse reactions, such as a (small, dose-dependent) prolongation of the QT interval.
-CYP3A inhibitors and kidney and liver impairment further increase this risk.
+This gene variation reduces the conversion of eliglustat to inactive metabolites.
+This increases the risk of side effects, such as a (small, dose-dependent) elongation of the QT interval.
+CYP3A inhibitors increase this risk even further.

-- Co-medication with a STRONG CYP3A INHIBITOR (e.g. ketoconazole, clarithromycin, itraconazole, cobicistat, indinavir, lopinavir, ritonavir, saquinavir, telaprevir, tipranavir, posaconazole, voriconazole, telithromycin, conivaptan, boceprevir):
+- Co-medication with a STRONG CYP3A INHIBITOR (for example ketoconazole, clarithromycin, itraconazole, cobicistat, indinavir, lopinavir, ritonavir, saquinavir, telaprevir, tipranavir, posaconazole, voriconazole, telithromycin, conivaptan, boceprevir):

-- Eliglustat is contraindicated.
+Eliglustat is contra-indicated.

-- avoid eliglustat
+- choose an alternative if possible

-- Co-medication with a MODERATE CYP3A INHIBITOR (e.g. erythromycin, ciprofloxacin, fluconazole, diltiazem, verapamil, aprepitant, atazanavir, darunavir, fosamprenavir, imatinib, cimetidine): Eliglustat is not recommended.
+- Co-medication with a MODERATE CYP3A INHIBITOR (for example erythromycin, ciprofloxacin, fluconazole, diltiazem, verapamil, aprepitant, atazanavir, darunavir, fosamprenavir, imatinib, cimetidine): Eliglustat is not recommended.

-- avoid eliglustat if possible
+- choose an alternative if possible

-- Co-medication with a WEAK CYP3A INHIBITOR (e.g. amlodipine, cilostazol, fluvoxamine, goldenseal, isoniazid, ranitidine, ranolazine):
+- Co-medication with a WEAK CYP3A INHIBITOR (for example amlopidine, cilostazole, fluvoxamine, goldenseal, isoniazide, ranitidine, ranolazine):

-- avoid the weak CYP3A inhibitor if possible
+- choose an alternative for the weak CYP3A inhibitor if possible

-- if avoidance is not possible:
+- if an alternative is not an option:

-- use a dose of 84 mg eliglustat once daily
+- use a dose of 84 mg eliglustat 1x daily

-- be alert for adverse reactions
+- be alert to side effects

-- Co-medication with a STRONG CYP3A INDUCTOR (e.g. rifampicin, carbamazepine, phenobarbital, phenytoin, rifabutin, hypericum):

-- Eliglustat is not recommended.
-Plasma concentrations may decrease to such an extent that a therapeutic effect is not achieved.
+- Co-medication with a STRONG CYP3A INDUCER (for example rifampicin, carbamazepine, phenobarbital, phenytoin, rifabutine, hypericum): Eliglustat is not recommended.
+The plasma concentration may decrease so sharply that a therapeutic effect cannot be achieved.

-- avoid eliglustat if possible
+- choose an alternative if possible

+- NO co-medication with a CYP3A inhibitor or strong CYP3A inducer:

+- use a dose of 84 mg 1x daily